Association for Project Management - the Chartered body for the project profession

 - APM’s achievements and annual accounts as set out in the most recent annual report and review.

-- All about Honorary Fellows.
+- Read more about our Honorary Fellows.
 This is one of APM’s most prestigious awards for those who have contributed significantly to the profession.
-View a list of Honorary Fellows as well as details of how to nominate someone.
+View a list of Honorary Fellows, as well as details of how to nominate someone for the award.

 APM board chair, John McGlynn

-As a leading modern professional body, APM relies on the expertise and commitment of its volunteer community for the development and promotion of project and programme management.
+As a leading modern professional body, APM, the Chartered body for the project profession, relies on the expertise and commitment of its volunteer community for the development and promotion of project and programme management.
 Opportunities to get involved with voluntary work with APM exist through:

 - Volunteering at schools though STEMNET as a STEM Ambassador;